 Exclusive Submission to a Literary Agent After a Request

 Now, after the query phase, there are some agents who request exclusive submissions if they’re interested in a manuscript.
 It makes sense: you love something, you want to be the only one considering it.
-However, there’s a huge disadvantage here for the writer.
+However, exclusive submission to a literary agent can create a huge disadvantage for the writer.
 If you query people exclusively or if you accept too many requests for an exclusive read from agents, you will be on the agent search forever.

 Imagine that it will take 10 agents who read your full for you to finally find The One.
 Now imagine that each agent has asked for exclusivity for three months.
 That’s 30 months you’re waiting!
-If they all read it at the same time, you’d only be out the three months.
+If you went with a multiple submission scenario, you’d only be out the three months.

 Agents Have to Play the Game, Too, and Exclusivity Is Cheating

-An agent seeks out properties to sell.
+What do literary agents do?
+They seeks out properties to sell.
 As with any other job, there are times when we get what we want and there are times when we lose out.
 That’s the nature of the beast.
 I never expect a writer to submit — either a query or a full — to me exclusively.
+In fact, I expect that most writers will be in a multiple submission scenario.
 If I want it, I will make the time to read it and try to get back to that writer ASAP, just like everyone else.
 That’s the fair way to play the game.

-I’m not saying you should laugh in the face of any agent who requests exclusivity, of course.
+I’m not saying you should laugh in the face of exclusive submission to a literary agent, of course.
 If you feel like granting exclusivity to an agent, do it.
 It’s always your choice whether to grant it or not.
-You can tell them “no” or that the manuscript is out with others so that you simply can’t grant exclusivity because you won’t withdraw it.
+You can tell them “no” or that you’re in a multiple submission scenario so that you simply can’t grant exclusivity because you won’t withdraw it.
 They might still want to read your work if you can’t send it exclusively.
 It’s up to you.

 When An Exclusive Submission to a Literary Agent is Appropriate

-There is one situation, however, where I would expect something special and potentially exclusive from a writer, and that’s if I’ve worked with them before.
+There is one situation, however, where I would expect exclusive submission to a literary agent, and that’s if I’ve worked with them before.
 Maybe I did a critique at a conference or talked to them at length about their project.
 Or sometimes I request and love a full manuscript that might not be ready for prime time just yet.
 So I give the writer notes for revision.
 I take hours of my time with it, before the writer is even a client, and really invest a lot of thought.
 It doesn’t happen very often, but sometimes I will do this with a manuscript I adore but that’s deeply flawed.